-The SafeLight Program using red light cameras started in Dallas on 11 Dec 2006.
+The SafeLight Program using red light cameras started in 2006 in Dallas, Texas.
 Red light cameras watch high-risk intersections with a history of traffic accidents and photograph cars running red lights.
 The owners are then tracked down through the license plate numbers and fined through the mail.

 How the SafeLight Program Works

 - Radar detection equipment monitors traffic.
 When the signal turns red, the camera system is activated by any vehicle illegally running a red-light.

 - Two pictures are taken by the cameras.
 The first picture shows that the front of the vehicle is not yet into the intersection while the light has already turned red.
 The second picture then shows the vehicle continuing through the intersection and includes the license plate.

 - The camera records the date, time of day and time elapsed since the beginning of the red signal.

 - Those who enter the intersection prior to the light turning red, but who, for whatever reason, are trapped in the intersection when the light changes, do not trigger the camera and will not receive a citation.

 Several cities in Texas have already set up red light camera systems.
 Denton claims a decrease in traffic accidents at those red lights with cameras installed.

 The SafeLight Program aims to prevent accidents, injuries, and deaths.
 In the United States, 218,000 traffic collisions occur due to people running red lights.
 Nearly 900 people are killed annually.

 The red light cameras are automated, so they will reduce manpower used writing traffic citations.